suffolklibraries/sljekyll/_events/bungay-2018-05-29-beach-bonkers.md

 breadcrumb: y
 ---

-Discover the treasures you can find at the beach with Beach Bonkers.
+Find the treasures in Beach Bonkers' mini shingle beach, handle their amazing artefacts including a mammoth's tooth and play their giant beachcombing board game.

 4 x 30 minute sessions available, **please book in advance by contacting the library**.